 Yoga is both an art and a science.
-The science appeals to my natural tendency to want knowledge and direct my focus, and the art smooths out those edges in my thoughts by creating space for love, compassion and creativity.
+Science appeals to my natural tendency to want knowledge and direct my focus, and the art smooths out those edges in my thoughts by creating space for love, compassion, and creativity.
 I practice yoga on the mat to create opportunities to challenge my body and my mind so that I may increase my ability to respond rather than react to challenges in my life.
-I teach Lila Yoga in a way that creates space for the student to tap into their body’s energy and engage their body/mind in a way that’s most useful for them–connecting them to the natural energy currents that flow through, around and between them and focusing on self awareness rather than physical shapes.
+I teach Lila Yoga in a way that creates space for the student to tap into their body’s energy and engage their body/mind in a way that’s most useful for them–connecting them to the natural energy currents that flow through, around, and between them and focusing on self-awareness rather than physical shapes.